fastforwardlabs/steganos/README.md

     return [[(index - 2, index - 1, 'y'), (index, index + 1, 'x')] for index in a_indices]
 ```

+## Running Tests

+Get pytest with `pip install pytest`, then run `py.test test/`.
+There are no production dependencies.

 # TODO
-- The code contains sample global, local, and unicode branchpoints.
-These need to be improved and additional branchpoints need to be added.
+- The code contains only sample global, ascii, and unicode branchpoints.
-- Prevent unicode changes to sensitive items (e.g. urls).
+- Prevent unicode changes to sensitive items (e.g. urls, code samples).
 - Handle overlapping changes
-- Automatically convert changes to the smallest possible range of indices, even when this means splittling up a single change into two or more changes.